isc-projects/bind9/doc/arm/reference.rst

    zone.
 The default is the empty list (no global notification list).

 .. namedconf:statement:: max-transfer-time-in
+   :tags: transfer
+   :short: Specifies the number of minutes after which inbound zone transfers are terminated.

    Inbound zone transfers running longer than this many minutes are terminated.
 The default is 120 minutes (2 hours).
 The maximum value is 28 days (40320 minutes).

 .. namedconf:statement:: max-transfer-idle-in
+   :tags: transfer
+   :short: Specifies the number of minutes after which inbound zone transfers making no progress are terminated.

    Inbound zone transfers making no progress in this many minutes are terminated.
 The default is 60 minutes (1 hour).
 The maximum value is 28 days (40320 minutes).

 .. namedconf:statement:: max-transfer-time-out
+   :tags: transfer
+   :short: Specifies the number of minutes after which outbound zone transfers are terminated.

    Outbound zone transfers running longer than this many minutes are terminated.
 The default is 120 minutes (2 hours).
 The maximum value is 28 days (40320 minutes).

 .. namedconf:statement:: max-transfer-idle-out
+   :tags: transfer
+   :short: Specifies the number of minutes after which outbound zone transfers making no progress are terminated.

    Outbound zone transfers making no progress in this many minutes are terminated.
 The default is 60 minutes (1 hour).
 The maximum value